totuni/esp-studio-examplesII/Transformations/join/README.md

 ### Full Outer Join

 A full outer join brings together all rows from both tables, matching them where keys align.
 Otherwise, it fills in **NULL** where keys do not align.
-In the customer example, you want to include all customers whether they are part of the loyalty program or not.
+In this example, you want to include all customers whether they are part of the loyalty program or not.

 Explore the settings for the FullOuterJoin window:
 1. Open the project in SAS Event Stream Processing Studio.